lonnieezell/Bonfire2/docs/users_and_security/user_meta.md

 required to make that work.

 1. Create a Config file.
 This should include a `$metaFields` array, formatted as described above.
-2. Add the `HasMeta` trait and a public `$configClass` property with a string value, the name of the above-mentioned Config class containing `$metaFields` array, to the Entity class that represents your resource.
+2. Add the `HasMeta` trait and a protected `$configClass` property with a string value, the name of the above-mentioned Config class containing `$metaFields` array, to the Entity class that represents your resource.

 ```php